It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Joh 12:47 “And if anyone hears My saying, and does not keep them, I do not judge him; for I did not come to judge the world, but to save the world.”

-We must also note the clarity of the Scriptures regarding the Lord Jesus being THE ONLY NAME by which a person can be saved.
+We must also note the clarity of the Scriptures regarding the Lord Jesus being THE ONLY NAME by which we can be saved.

-Once you examine the evidence for the Divine Inspiration of Scripture and you realize that GOD inspired the Holy Bible (using men to write it), then you must believe what the Bible says about being saved.
+Once you examine the evidence for the Divine Inspiration of Scripture and you realize that GOD inspired the Holy Bible (directly inspiring men to write it), then you must believe what the Bible says about being saved.

-(See our lessons on Biblical Evidences, and Prophecies about The Messiah, so you can examine the evidence God has provided for us. http://www.christsavesministries.org/prophecy/)
+(See our lessons on Biblical Evidences, and Prophecies about The Messiah, so you can examine the evidence God has provided for us.
+Go to 4only1.org and click on the Prophecy tab)

 Again, there is only ONE NAME under heaven by which a person can be saved from their sins, and that’s because there’s ONLY ONE who actually paid the price for man’s sins!

 And HOW are we saved???
-How can a man even come to believe in Christ??? – Only through the GRACE of the Lord Jesus Christ!
+HOW can a man even come to believe in Christ??? – It’s only through the GRACE of the Lord Jesus Christ!

 Eph 2:8-9 “For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; not as a result of works, that no one should boast.”